pywbem/pywbemtools/docs/introduction.rst

   ``PYTHONWARNINGS=default``

-It is recommended that users of this package run their test code with :exc:`~py:exceptions.DeprecationWarning` warnings being shown, so they become aware of any use of deprecated functionality.
+It is recommended that users of this package run their tests with :exc:`~py:exceptions.DeprecationWarning` warnings being shown, so they become aware of any use of deprecated functionality.